Learn matter mgmt 2x

 Case Study: Optimising Legal Case Handling

-Ocado Group, a leading online grocery retailer and solution provider, faced productivity bottlenecks stemming from an inefficient legal case management system.
-Headed by Amy Brookbanks, the team identified these challenges in the laborious processes of triaging legal requests and the lack of transparency in updating and tracking these requests.
+Ocado Group, a leading online grocery retailer and solution provider, faced productivity bottlenecks stemming from an inefficient legal matter management system.
+Headed by Amy Brookbanks, the team identified these challenges in the laborious processes and the lack of transparency in triaging, tracking, and updating of legal requests.

-To address these issues, they implemented the Plexus Matter Management module, which was tailored to sort and triage Ocado’s specific legal support requests.
-Additionally, a custom app was designed to handle the complexities of Ocado's contract approval processes.
-This technology overhaul streamlined the legal intake and approval procedures, ensuring that only high-risk triggers demanded the attention of the legal team.
-Once contracts received the necessary nods, they were digitally signed and archived within Plexus, providing a centralised repository and complete audit trail.
+To address these issues, they implemented the Plexus Matter Management tool, which was tailored to sort and triage Ocado’s specific legal support requests.
+Additionally, a custom app was designed to handle the complexities of Ocado’s contract approval processes.
+This technology overhaul streamlined the legal intake and approval procedures so only high-risk triggers demanded the attention of the legal team.
+Upon contract approval, they were digitally signed and archived within Plexus, providing a centralised repository and complete audit trail.
 The rollout of this transformative solution included intensive workshops, continuous feedback loops, and a widespread internal marketing campaign.

 The result?
 Faster response times to legal inquiries, reduction of unnecessary communication, and a more strategic allocation of the legal team’s time, emphasising their role as business allies rather than just administrative support.